ygemici/osz/docs/fs.md

 It was designed to store unimagineable amounts of data.
 It's a classic UNIX type filesystem with inodes and superblock but without their limitations.
 Logical sector numbers are stored in 2^128 bits to be future proof.
-Current implementation only uses 2^64 bits (can handle drives up to 64 Zettabytes).
+Current implementation only uses 2^64 bits (can handle drives up to 64 Zettabytes with 4096 bytes logical sector size).

-The filesystem is designed to be recoverable as much as possible.
-A totally screwed up superblock can be reconstructed by examining the sectors on a disk.
+The filesystem is designed to be recoverable by `fsck` as much as possible.
+A totally screwed up superblock can be reconstructed by examining the sectors on a disk, looking for inodes of meta data.

-Block size can be 2048, 4096, 8192... etc. The suggested sector size is multiple of 4096 which matches the TLB page size.
+Block size can be 2048, 4096, 8192... etc. The suggested size matches the memory page size on the architecture.
+That is 4096 for x86_64 and AArch64.
-That would ease the loading of sectors to memory.

 For detailed bit level specification and on disk format see [fsZ.h](https://github.com/bztsrc/osz/blob/master/etc/include/fsZ.h).

 Implementations
 ---------------
 The filesystem driver is implemented 3 times:
- 1. in the [bootloader](https://github.com/bztsrc/osz/blob/master/loader), which supports GPT and FAT to locate initrd, and FS/Z, cpio, tar to locate kernel inside the initrd.
+ 1. in the [loader](https://github.com/bztsrc/osz/blob/master/loader), which supports GPT and FAT to locate initrd, and FS/Z, cpio, tar, sfs to locate kernel inside the initrd.
 This is a read-only implementation, that requires defragmented files.
- 2. in the [core](https://github.com/bztsrc/osz/blob/master/src/core/fs.c), which is used at early boot stage to load various files (like elf image for fs service).
-Supports FS/Z, cpio and tar.
+ 2. in the [core](https://github.com/bztsrc/osz/blob/master/src/core/fs.c), which is used at early boot stage to load various files (like the FS/Z filesystem driver) from initrd.
 This is also a read-only implementation for defragmented files.
- 3. as a [filesystem driver](https://github.com/bztsrc/osz/blob/master/src/drivers/fs/fsz) for fs service, which is a fully featured implementation.
+ 3. as a [filesystem driver](https://github.com/bztsrc/osz/blob/master/src/drivers/fs/fsz) for the FS service, which is a fully featured implementation.

 Fully Qualified File Path
 -------------------------